 Juicy cherry tomatoes cooked with garlic and onion form a "sauce" for spaghetti squash garnished with herbed ricotta.
-The squash is cut in half and baked with sprigs of fresh herbs, then pulled away from its skin long strands that resemble pasta.

 Wrap ricotta tightly in fine cheesecloth; place in a colander over a bowl.
 Place a heavy bowl or cans on top; let drain, refrigerated, for 3 hours or overnight.

 Heat oven to 350 degrees.
 Place sliced garlic on a baking pan coated with olive-oil cooking spray.
 Bake 15 minutes; stir every 3 minutes.
 Remove pieces as they turn golden; set aside.
 Place drained ricotta, red pepper, 3 tablespoons basil, and 3 tablespoons oregano in a bowl; combine.
 Cover with plastic wrap; set aside.
 Halve squash lengthwise; remove seeds.
 Place a sprig of basil and a sprig of oregano in each half.
 Coat a baking pan with olive-oil cooking spray; carefully place squash, cut-sides down, on tray.
 Transfer to oven; bake until skin yields to pressure and flesh is soft, about 1 hour.